Home Compare CI vs COR

 Profitability

-Both sit in the weaker half on profitability, with The Cigna Group still coming out ahead.
+Both rank well on profitability, but The Cigna Group still sits higher.

 Profitability — Dominant Gap